Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-04.md

 <!-- > -->

-Initialize a with Year, month, and date.
+Initialize a date with Year, month, and date.

 ```JS
 const newYears = new Date(2020, 0, 1)